 Vedendo avanzare in altri paesi europei questioni che in Italia partono a rilento, ci sembra interessante conoscere le esperienze di alcune organizzazioni private, esemplari in merito alle scelte di programmazione, diffusione e sostegno produttivo alle arti contemporanee di confine, come le arti visive che incrociano la performatività e viceversa.

-Fra i soggetti più significativi abbiamo individuato Siemens Art Program - Germania, basata a Monaco, invitando il responsabili per il settore Dance and Theatre, Joachim Gerstmeier, che più ha lavorato sul crinale della performatività; Serge Laurent, responsabile del Dipartimento dello sviluppo culturale del Centre Pompidou, a Parigi, e Cristiana Perrella, curatrice del Gallery Arts Programme - The British School At Rome, esperta delle realtà anglosassoni più innovative, che presenteranno le loro esperienze sollecitati dal coordinatore del forum Roberto Grandi, massmediologo e studioso dei fenomeni culturali e comunicativi internazionali.
+Fra i soggetti più significativi abbiamo individuato Siemens Art Program - Germania, basata a Monaco, invitando il responsabili per il settore Dance and Theatre, Joachim Gerstmeier, che più ha lavorato sul crinale della performatività, Serge Laurent, responsabile del Dipartimento dello sviluppo culturale del Centre Pompidou, a Parigi, Cristiana Perrella, curatrice del Gallery Arts Programme - The British School At Rome, esperta delle realtà anglosassoni più innovative, e Mario Bufano, curatore del Centro per l'Arte Contemporanea L. Pecci di Prato, che presenteranno le loro esperienze sollecitati dal coordinatore del forum Roberto Grandi, massmediologo e studioso dei fenomeni culturali e comunicativi internazionali.

-In the wake of four editions of Incursioni (festival of authorial performance events, Link Bologna 1996/1999) and two editions of Hops! (festival of visual and performing arts, Link Bologna 2000/2001), for this year Xing (operating since 2000 as Link project) has chosen not to organise live events and create instead a new ground for discussion centred on performative practices linked to art and the relationship with private and public commissions.
+In the wake of four editions of Incursioni (festival of authorial performance events, Link Bologna 1996>1999) and two editions of Hops! (festival of visual and performing arts, Link Bologna 2000-2001), this year Xing (operating since 2000 as Link project) has chosen not to organise live events and create instead a new ground for discussion centred on performative practices linked to art and the relationship with private and public commissions.

 In the last few years, the necessity to cope with the physical and extemporaneous aspects of live events has been faced by artists and exhibition centres in the field of the visual arts also in Italy by discovering an area which is a cross between the performance and the fine/visual arts.

-By perceiving the future development of languages and contexts, Xing e Link project were among the first who crossed this line with the consciousness that this violation would have redefined production, fruition and – last but not least – market practices and habits amidst the field of visual and performing arts in general (theatre, dance, experimental music, mixed media).
+Sensing the potential for developing languages and contexts, Xing e Link project were among the first who crossed this line with the consciousness that this transgression would have redefined production, fruition and – not least – market practices and habits in the visual and performing arts in general (theatre, dance, experimental music, mixed media).

-Various cultural centres are also working in Italy today by investing in the direction of performativity, from the Pecci Centre for Contemporary Art in Prato to the Palazzo delle Papesse in Siena, to Pitti in Florence and to a selection of the most active Galleries of Modern and Contemporary Art.
+Today, various cultural centres investing in the direction of performativity, have emerged in Italy, from the Pecci Centre for Contemporary Art in Prato to the Palazzo delle Papesse in Siena, to Pitti in Florence to some of the most vibrant galleries of modern and contemporary art.

-Besides public centres however, which obviously have to cope with the necessity to open up to new audiences and to more dynamic means of expression, has anyone in the private sector followed this direction?
+But beyond public centres, which obviously need to open up to new audiences and more dynamic forms of expression, who in the private sector followed this direction?

-More and more often private institutions (mostly Foundations) want to face contemporaneity and the immaterial issue of performative actions by getting actively involved in supporting new different approaches, which are far from the more traditional mainstream based on a collector's attitude or on the intervention on pre-existing foundations.
-In same cases, this attempt will reach areas of experimentation linked to performing arts (new theatre and dance) and to the wider and every day more important field of the so-called Digital Arts.
+Increasingly, private institutions (primarily foundations) want to face contemporaneity and the immateriality of performative actions by getting actively involved in supporting new different approaches, which are far from the more traditional mainstream based on a collector's attitude or on the intervention on pre-existing deposits.
+In same cases, this attempt will reach areas of experimentation related to performing arts (new theatre and dance) as well as the broader and increasingly emerging field of the so-called Digital Arts.

-In France, from the level of ministerial institutions to the organigrams of the smallest cultural centres, everything we mentioned above corresponds to the creation of a very wide area of artistic intervention dedicated to the so-called Arts Vivants, as a result of a modern sense of contemporaneity.
+In France, this corresponds - from the level of ministerial institutions to the organigrams of the smallest cultural centres - with the formalization of a very wide area of artistic intervention dedicated to the so-called Arts Vivants, as a result of a modern sense of contemporaneity.
 We can find a similar panorama in Great Britain (Time Based and Performing Arts), in Germany and the Scandinavian countries.

-Considering that compared to Italy in other European countries the perception of issues such these is much deeper, we find it very interesting to know the experience of some private organisations, particularly outstanding in the production, diffusion and support of borderline contemporary arts, such as visual arts criss-crossing live performances and viceversa.
+Seeing advances in other European countries on issues that are starting slowly in Italy, we find it interesting to know the experience of some private organisations, particularly outstanding in the production, diffusion and support of borderline contemporary arts, such as visual arts that intersect with live performances and vice versa.

-To discuss these items Xing invited significant subjects that will present their experiences connected to the French, North European and British art scene.
+To discuss these issues Xing invited significant participants that will present their experiences connected to the French, North European and British art scene.